 What is the significance of CiteScore?

 CiteScore has several advantages over other metrics for evaluating the impact of academic journals.
 First, it is based on a larger number of documents and a longer time frame than the Impact Factor, making it a more comprehensive and accurate measure of a journal’s influence.
-Second, CiteScore is available for a larger number of journals than the Impact Factor, making it a more useful metric for researchers who are interested in a wider range of journals.
+Second, CiteScore is available for a larger number of journals than the Impact Factor, making it a more useful metric for researchers who are interested in a wider range of scopus indexed journal publication.

 What is the significance of CiteScore?